GyunghunKim/Dockerfiles/guacamole/readme.md

 # One-step setting for Guacamole on SSajibang computer using docker compose

-## 1. Usage
+## Usage

-At the command line with docker compose, just type `docker-compose up -d` Now enjoy guacamole at `http://your-ip-here/`
+Step 1.
+Move to the cloned folder, inside /Dockerfiles/guacamole

+Step 2.
+Just type `docker-compose up -d`.
+(Docker compose needs to be installed before.)

+Step 3.
+Enjoy guacamole at `http://your-ip-here/`